AMReX-Astro/Castro/docs_new/source/CastroRadiation.rst

 is best for your problem and computer.

 : the linear solver
-in  to use.
+in Hypre to use.
 The available choices are:

 -  0: SMG